-DNP 702 Research I: Found Evidence-Based Pract CREDITS: 3
+DNP 702 Research I: Found Evidence-Based Practice CREDITS: 3

-This is the first in a series of two courses that provide the foundation and methods for evidence-based advanced practice.
-Theory, research methods, and the relationship of theory to research are analyzed.
-Students identify an issue that culminates in a final scholarly project.
+This is the first in a series of two courses that provides the foundation and methods for evidence-based advanced practice.
+Students identify an issue that will culminate in a final scholarly project.